 Thanks to new drug delivery systems - which include microstructures with holes large enough to dispense drug molecules straight at the target – we can consider a wide variety of new treatments.

-There are lots of numbers which prove how big the biotech industry actually is – globally, the sales biotech companies reported were just shy of 140 billion dollars – this number more than doubled since 2008, and it is projected to hit 230 billion within 4 years.
-The total marked worth, is by some experts, expected to be over 700 billion USD by 2025 – a mind boggling number.
+There are lots of numbers that prove how big the biotech industry actually is – globally, the sales biotech companies reported were just shy of 140 billion dollars – this number more than doubled since 2008, and it is projected to hit 230 billion within 4 years.
+The total market worth is by some experts, expected to be over 700 billion USD by 2025 – a mind-boggling number.